pbs/vanna-js-client/README.md

 #### `FeatureClient`

 The feature client can be setup with the following parameters.
-Once setup, we can get whether a feature is enabled via `FeatureClient.variant`, which will return a boolean value.
+Once setup, we can get whether a feature is enabled via `FeatureClient.variation`, which will return a boolean value.

 ```js
 import { FeatureClient } from "@pbs/vanna";